GrahamJoonsar/PowerGenerator/README.md

 # PowerGenerator
-Generating the powers of numbers up to 200
+Generating the powers of numbers up to 200, and the powers go up to 5.